hermeznetwork/docs/docs/developers/hermez-wallet.md

 ![](wallet/hw-tx-form.png)

-If everything is valid, the next step is the confirmation with a look of all the transaction parameters.
-If it's a `Deposit`, as it is a Layer 1 transaction, it will require signing with your Ethereum Wallet (e.g. Metamask).
+If everything is valid, the next step is the confirmation with a look at all of the transaction parameters.
+With a `Deposit`, as it is a Layer 1 transaction, it will require signing with your Ethereum Wallet (e.g. Metamask).

 ![](wallet/hw-deposit-overview.png)